When do the clocks go forward 2023, when is Spring, why do the clocks change?

-The tradition of changing the clocks twice a year, once going forwards and once backwards, dates back to over a century.
-It was dubbed ‘British Summer Time’ in the Summer Time Act of 1916 which marked the beginning of what we know as Daylight Savings.
+The custom of changing clocks twice a year, once going forwards and once backwards, dates back to over a century.
+It was dubbed ‘British Summer Time’ in the Summer Time Act of 1916 which marked the start of what we now know as Daylight Savings.

 While controversial to some this change gave critical workers like farmers an ‘extra hour’ in their days to finish work during World War One.